wteo026/CZ1115-Introduction-to-Data-Science-and-Artificial-Intelligence-Mini-Project/README.md

 # Loan Status Prediction

 ### About
-This is a Mini-Project for CZ1115 (Introduction to Data Science and Artificial Intelligence) which focuses on Loan Status prediction.
-Our dataset is from Kaggle and it contains information of applicants who are applying for housing loan.
-The information includes:
+This is a Mini-Project for CZ1115 (Introduction to Data Science and Artificial Intelligence) which focuses on Loan Status prediction [Loan Status Prediction](https://www.kaggle.com/datasets/bhavikjikadara/loan-status-prediction).
-1. Loan ID
-2. Gender
-3. Marital Status
-4. No. of Dependents
-5. Education Level
-6. Self Employed
-7. Applicant Income
-8. CoApplicant Income
-9. Loan Amount
-10. Loan Amount Term
-11. Credit History
-12. Property Area
-13. Loan Status

 For detailed walkthrough, please view the source code in order from:
+1. Data Extraction
+2. Data Visualization
+3.

 ### Problem Definition
 1. Identify the most important variable that determines loan status